MicrosoftDocs/VBA-Docs/api/Access.Report.PageHeader.md

 # Report.PageHeader property (Access)

-You can use the **PageHeader** property to specify whether a report's page header is printed on the same page as a report header.
+Use the **PageHeader** property to specify whether a report's page header is printed on the same page as a report header.
 Read/write **Byte**.

 ## Syntax